cdsittampalam/documentation/docs/Deposit & Withdraw.md

 * Transactions that are approved show in green.
 * Transactions that are rejected appear in red.

-The following shows an example summary status of a completed transaction:
+The following shows an example summary status of a completed withdrawal:

 ![Transfer Complete](/doc-images/Transfercomp.png)